sez11a/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/user-management/04-organizations.md

         - Retail Group: Maintain relationships with retailers so products are available everywhere.
     - Human Resources Department: Department of Users that hire, fire and regulate intra-company relationships.

-Each department is a sub-Organization of the resort, and each division is a sub-Organization of the department.
+Each department is a sub-Organization, and each division is a sub-Organization of the department.

 ### What can Organization Administrators Do?